What Is the GMAT Test? – Guide for International Students

 How Do I Register for the Exam?

-You can register for the GMAT online through Mba.com, the official GMAT website, operated by the Graduate Management Admission Council.
+You can register online through Mba.com, the official testing website, operated by the Graduate Management Admission Council.
 Registering for your exam requires creating an appointment through the website’s scheduling system, and the exam can currently be taken online or at a testing center in your local area.
 Students with disabilities can request accommodations for testing via this website if testing centers are chosen.

 How Much Does the GMAT Cost?

-Non-refundable GMAT exam fees are $250, each time you take it.
+Non-refundable exam fees are $250, each time you take it.

 You can register up to six months in advance, and the Graduate Management Admission Council recommends registering two to three months before your preferred testing date.
 This gives you time to prepare for the exam (and potentially achieve a higher score) compared to registering with shorter notice.